-In this day and age, a great knowledge of communications is essential – not just for living a vibrant and interesting life, but for securing a rewarding career.
-We are constantly surrounded and bombarded by media – whether it be newspapers and television or social media – and having a strong background in communications helps you navigate through the communications fog.
+In this day and age, a great knowledge of communications is essential—not just for living a vibrant and interesting life, but for securing a rewarding career.
+We are constantly surrounded and bombarded by media—whether it be newspapers and television or social media—and having a strong background in communications helps you navigate through the communications fog.
 Want to know if you can trust a news source?
 Want to know where journalists and press relations people are getting their facts?
+This degree can help you better understand the answers to these questions.

 A degree in communications lets you get an inside look into the world of media, how we relate to it, and how it dictates what gets noticed in the world.
-As an American University in Rome, John Cabot has a unique communications program that prepares students for exciting work in PR, journalism, media or just about any other career field there is.
+As an American-style university in Rome, John Cabot University has a unique communications program that prepares students for exciting work in PR, journalism, media, or just about any other career field there is.
+Here’s what students can expect.

-Since John Cabot University is home to a variety of international students in Italy, the chance to experience other cultures and forge relationships with people from different parts of the world means great opportunities for a communications career.
+Since John Cabot University is home to many international students, the chance to experience other cultures and forge relationships with people from different parts of the world means great opportunities for a communications career.
 By experiencing such a wide variety of international topics and discussions, not only will you be getting an excellent education from John Cabot University’s communications program, but you’ll be learning from your fellow students as well.

-Multidisciplinary and integrative of all media types, our Bachelor of Arts in Communications program teaches students how to analyze media and interpret it critically – taking it apart to see how it affects us, why it does and what that means.
+Multidisciplinary and integrative of all media types, our Bachelor of Arts in Communications program teaches international students in Italy how to analyze media and interpret it critically—taking it apart to see how it affects us, why it does, and what that means.

 In the Bachelor of Arts in Communications program, you’ll have the ability to take a wide variety of courses, each with its own application within the larger realm of communications.
 Each course is another puzzle piece in the overall plan to understand modern media culture.
-Some of the courses you’ll be taking in the program include:
+Some of the courses you’ll be taking in the program at this American university in Rome include:

 - Public Speaking